Fo Guang Shan Buddha Museum: Twin Pavilions

 A gold-colored structure surrounded by a pond filled with lotuses.
 The 1st floor is the Tea House that serves Taiwanese cuisine in vegetarian form.
 Visitors can sample Tea Chan and Sutra Calligraphy on the 2nd and 3rd floors, respectively.
 Keynote lectures are also conducted on the 3rd floor.
 These lectures are open to public and discuss issues on education, culture and the arts.

 Bodhi Wisdom Concourse

 Eighteen Arhats

 These statues are lined along the sides of the court and were designed by the Taiwanese sculptor Wu Jung-Tzu.
-They feature the Ten Great Disciples of the Buddha(Sariputra, Maudgalyayana, Mahakasyapa, Subhuti, Purna, Katyayana, Aniruddha, Upali, Rahula, Ananda), three arhats from the Amitabha Sutra (Cudapanthaka, Pindola, Kalodayin), and two arhats from Chinese folklore (the Dragon-Subduing Arhat and the Tiger-Taming Arhat) In a move to show equality between the sexes, the Venerable Master Hsing Yun also included 3 female bhiksunis: Mahaprajapati, Bhadra Kapilani, Utpalavarna.
+They feature the Ten Great Disciples of the Buddha, which include Śāriputra, Maudgalyāyana, Mahākāśyapa, Subhūti, Pūrṇa, Kātyāyana, Aniruddha, Upāli, Rāhula, and Ānanda), along with three arhats from the Amitabha Sutra (Cudapanthaka, Pindola, Kalodayin), and two arhats from Chinese folklore (the Dragon-Subduing Arhat and the Tiger-Taming Arhat).
+In a move to show equality between the sexes, the Venerable Master Hsing Yun also included 3 female bhiksunis: Mahaprajapati, Bhadra Kapilani, Utpalavarna.